philipploeschl/synoptic-map-pipeline/readme.md

   - understand awf_lim and describe it properly
   - force uneven number for awf_nimg

-## Data selection
-- switch to official github kernel
-- provide some form of meta data that tracks the data used for each longitude
-- data selection through file list that is provided wiht a start and end date and possibly respects exceptions

-## Gherardo talking points
-- old and new 3_hmiphisynoptic.py scripts are confirmed to be identical
-- plan to move to python based function calls in synop_pipeline.py for new session handling

-- current limitations with awf_lim parameter - don't use for now (leave it False)

-- identify los parameter for hmiphisynoptic.py
-  - this seems to be tied to a discontinuied DRMS keyword FDRADIAL and only affects the noise thresholds of the synoptic map data selection if (radialFound) noiseLevel = noiseLevel * MIN(1 / cosrho, maxNoiseAdj);
-  - noiseLevel seems to be an obsolete quantity that isn't used in the code anymore

-- carrot = 2258 currently hardcoded in 2_phi_drms_interface.py
-  - this will be fixed once the automatic data_selection is operational

-- direct fmdb access implemented

-- separate nparallel parameters for phi and hmi since it doesn't make sense to split both 1500 (hmi) and 50 (phi) files into the same amount of processes

 ## Notes on DRMS discussion with Zhi-Chao